Now Canada's largest tech meetups, and growing internationally, eh.

 Global.
 We want an international network of HackerNest “splinter cells” to pop up everywhere – from underserved cities to high-growth innovation centers – to rescue nerds from isolated basements, offices, and code tunnel vision.

 We love hardcore nerdcore.
 Tech folks, tech events, tech love.
 Our formula: laid back atmosphere + free drinks + brilliant people = fireworks

 We're not scienticians, but the formula seems to work: we became Canada's largest tech meetups in a year, before even leaving Toronto.
 Today we have "splinter cells" in multiple cities internationally.

 Interested in running HackerNest in your city?
-Take a look at the FAQ on our newly deployed, always changing site and get in touch.
-We’ll make awesome stuff happen.
+Take a look at the FAQ.

-Here's what some of our Tech Socials and hackathons look like:
+Here's more pictures of our Tech Socials and hackathons:

 Format: Relaxed.
-Hang out, talk tech, occasionally a speaker, plot to take over the world, etc. Here's some answers.
+Hang, talk tech, occasionally a speaker, plot to take over the world, etc.

 Where: Usually in the large private office of a tech company (have a venue?)

 At any given HackerNest meetup, you may find people who are: